The Diary of Samuel Pepys: A Glimpse into the Past - LCC Learning

 ‘The wind mighty high and driving it into the City; and every thing, after so long a drought, proving combustible, even the very stones of churches’ – Pepys, writing about the Great Fire of London.

-Samuel Pepys’ diary is an excellent example of the kind of supplementary context that LCC Learning provides.
+Samuel Pepys’ diary (entries from which can be read at this link) is an excellent example of the kind of supplementary context that LCC Learning provides.
 LCC Learning firmly believes that primary sources, such as Pepys’ diary, can bring history to life and give a deeper, more nuanced understanding of specific time periods in an engaging and interesting way.
 Click here to learn more about LCC Learning; our approach to historical study in particular can be found on our GCSE and A Level pages.
-Alternatively, you can call 020 7661 1680 or email us at email@example.com.
+Alternatively, you can call 020 7661 1680 or email us at firstname.lastname@example.org.